bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + config xstep <number>

-  The xstep-operation is used currently by the cartesian-grid-operation to set the separation of each grid line in the x-direction.
+  The xstep-option is used currently by the cartesian-grid-operation to set the separation of each grid line in the x-direction.

 + config ystep <number>

-  The ystep-operation is used currently by the cartesian-grid-operation to set the separation of each grid line in the y-direction.
+  The ystep-option is used currently by the cartesian-grid-operation to set the separation of each grid line in the y-direction.

++ config boxtype <string>

+  The boxtype-option sets the type of box for the box-operation.
+Currently the only available values are 'none', and 'hexgon'.
+If not set it is default to a 'rect'.